Text, audio, image, or video becomes training data for machine learning through data annotation, with the help of people and technology.

 But what is data annotation?
 This is the categorization and labeling of data for AI applications.
-Training data must be properly categorized and annotated for a specific use case.
+Training data must be properly organized and annotated for a specific use case.
 With high-quality, human-powered data annotation, companies can build and improve AI implementations.
 The result is an enhanced customer experience solution such as product recommendations, relevant search engine results, computer vision, speech recognition, chatbots, and more.

-To obtain that data, human annotators are often leveraged as they can evaluate sentiment and moderate content on all web platforms, including social media and eCommerce sites, with the ability to tag and report on keywords that are profane, sensitive, or neologistic, humans can be especially valuable in analyzing sentiment data because they understand the nuances and modern trends, slang and other uses of language that could make or break and organization’s reputation if the message is poorly stated and perceived.
+To obtain that data, human annotators are often leveraged as they can evaluate sentiment and moderate content on all web platforms.
+From reviewing social media and eCommerce sites, to tagging and reporting on keywords that are profane, sensitive, or neologistic, humans can be especially valuable in analyzing sentiment data because they understand the nuances and modern trends, slang and other uses of language that could make or break and organization’s reputation if the message is poorly stated and perceived.

 Semantic annotation both improves product listings and ensures customers can find the products they’re looking for.
 This helps turn browsers into buyers.
 By tagging the various components within product titles and search queries, semantic annotation services help train your algorithm to recognize those individual parts and improve overall search relevance.